Anxiety, in all its different forms, is one of the most common mental health challenges today.

 Humans as a species are constantly tormented with unpleasant thoughts, feelings, and sensations.
 A healthy response is to judge them as they are – separate from you.

-Anxiety can make patients unable to see where the ME ends and where private experiences begin.
+Anxiety can make clients unable to see where the ME ends and where private experiences begin.
 This fusion makes thoughts such as “I can’t handle this situation” a lot stronger.

 Remoteness from values